curusarn/ctu-fit-mi-paa/knapsack-problem/README.md

 I stop when the next item can't be added because of insufficient capacity.

 ### Dynamic programming (decomposition by price)
 First I sort the items by their price.
 Then I create a table where each cell represents an optimal solution to a subproblem.
 Each cell contains a weight of the optimal solution for given subproblem (or INF if solution does not exist).
 Each cell in `Xth` row represents solutions with price equal to `X`.
 Each cell in `Xth` column represents solutions that only considers first `X` items from original problem.
 To get optimal solution for each cell we use solutions to subproblems from previous column.
-Optimal solution for each cell either **adds item from coresponding column** or **uses previous solution for the same price** whichever gives lesser total weight.
+Optimal solution for each cell either **adds item coresponding to the column** or **uses previous solution with the same price** whichever gives lesser total weight.
+Final solution is the one with highest price with weigth lower than capacity.

 ### FPTAS
 I divide the prices of all items by `(ε * P) / N` where `ε` is parameter, `P` is the price of the most expensive item and `N` is number of items.
-This reduces the size of the table and complexity of the solution.
+This reduces the size of the table and the complexity of the solution.
 Then I continue the same way as I would with the **dynamic programming** solution.
-Finally I calcualte the exact price of the solution using original prices and approximate solution.
+Finally I calcualte the exact price of the solution using original prices and approximate solution retrieved from the table.

 ## Performance measurements

 ![CPU time - comparison](plots/time_all.png)
 ![CPU time - FPTAS](plots/time_fptas_rel2Epsilon.png)
 ![Relative mistake - FPTAS](plots/miss_fptas_rel2Epsilon.png)